dtclayton/website/CONTRIBUTING.md

 - Projects must be related to Information Security and be relevant to either the VSec community members and/or general public.
 - Projects must be open source under the MIT license.
-- Projects are reviewed by the VSec community and might be discarded or deleted due to quality or being unmaintained.
+- Projects are reviewed by the VSec community and might be discarded or deleted (with notice) due to quality or being unmaintained.

 # Website

-The website is hosted on GitHub Pages making it easy to contribute to the site by making simple pull request to any page.
+The website is hosted on GitHub Pages making it easy to contribute to the site by making simple pull request to any page/post.
 All text on the site is written in markdown and generated into a static site by [Jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/about-github-pages-and-jekyll).
 Nameservers are currently being handle by gratisdns.dk with simple A and TXT/SPF records.

 ## Styling